theBoats/Protocols/SPRI/simple_cleanup.md

 ## Introduction
 This protocol describes a generic DNA cleanup protocol with SPRI or Ampure XP beads suitable for PCR products.

+Solid-phase reversible immobilization, or SPRI, is a method of purifying nucleic acids from solution.
+It uses carboxyl-coated paramagnetic beads.
+When the beads are resuspended in solutions with high concentrations of polyethylene glycol and salts, they are capable of binding reversibly to nucleic acids.
+This binding is size selective, in that longer polymers of nucleic acids bind more efficiently than shorter ones.
+This is ideal for removing short primer sequences from longer PCR products.

 ## Method

 1. Prepare fresh 80% ethanol